shokeeb-r3/corda-dtcc/README.md

 3. make a note of the corda_private_ip, grafana_endpoint and the kibana_endpoint from the terraform output

 4. To test that the Corda finance demo app works and that your Corda network is working move to [Step 7 Testing the Corda finance demo app](#step-7-testing-the-corda-finance-demo-app)

+## Don't forget to whitelist your ip address.
+Find your public IP and add it into your quickstart file terraform/quickstart.tf.
+Examples have been given on lines 17 and 18 for either whitelisting a signle public ip address or whitelisting multiple public id addresses.
+If you leave this blank your corda network will be left open for anyone to access.

 # Step 4.
 Run your own cordapps